vindarel/lisp-journey/content/blog/state-of-the-common-lisp-ecosystem-2020.md

 Its v1 features:

 - actors can use a shared pool of message dispatchers which effectively allows to create millions of actors.
 - the possibility to create actor hierarchies.
 An actor can have child actors.
-An actor now can also "watch" another actor to get notified about it’s termination.
+An actor now can also "watch" another actor to get notified about its termination.

 Many other libraries exist in this area: